gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <p class="small">Last updated: October 4, 2023</p>

 The feedback tool is an **optional** pattern to collect feedback on the page experience.
-It appears at the bottom of the page where you will be collecting feedback.
+When in use, it is included at the bottom of the page before the date modified.

 ![A heading labelled "Did you find what you were looking for?", followed by options to select yes or no.](./images/page-feedback.png)